wanelo/pause/README.md

 Scope is simple string used to identify this action in the Redis store, and is appended to all keys.
 Therefore it is advised to keep scope as short as possible to reduce memory requirements of the store.

+If you are using the same Redis store to rate limit multiple actions, you must ensure that each action has a unique scope.

 #### Resolution

+Resolution is the period of aggregation.
+As events come in, Pause aggregates them in time blocks of this length.
+If you set resolution to 10 minutes, all events arriving within a 10 minute block are aggregated.

-Note that your resolution must be less than or equal to the smallest `period_seconds` value in your checks.
+Resolution must be less than or equal to the smallest `period_seconds` value in your checks.
 In other words, if your shortest check is 1 minute, you could set resolution to 1 minute or smaller.

 #### Example